 Person holding farm animal.

-Americans from all backgrounds oppose the EATS Act, or anything like it.
+Americans from all backgrounds oppose the current attempt to “fix” Prop 12 (a law that does not need fixing) as well as other legislation, like the EATS Act, seeking to nullify state animal protection laws.
 For many years, we’ve successfully made the case against extreme confinement methods in industrial agribusiness as both cruel to animals and dangerous to human health.

 Fact vs Fiction

-There are a lot of falsehoods flying around about Proposition 12 as well as the more humane treatment of farm animals in general.
+There are a lot of falsehoods circulating about Proposition 12 as well as the more humane treatment of farm animals in general.
 Check here to find out the truth!

 In the News

-A variety of news outlets across the country have reported on the emergence of the EATS Act and related legislation.
+A variety of news outlets across the country have reported on the emergence of attempts to invalidate Prop 12 as well as other related legislation seeking to nullify state animal protection laws.
 These stories chronicle the deep divide it has brought to the farming industry and share the opinions of experts and concerned citizens alike.

 Resources

-The Humane Society Legislative Fund has compiled resources to empower advocates to speak out against the EATS Act, or related legislation.
+The Humane Society Legislative Fund has compiled resources to empower advocates to speak out against the Prop 12 "fix", the EATS Act, or related legislation.